SuPythony/Github-Stars-Extension/README.md

 See the stars of a Github repository while hovering over its link without needing to navigate to it.

+## Why

+Many a times when we are on the website of a library or framework, we want to see the number of stars earned by it on its github repository.
+To do this we usually click on the github link on their website, navigate to the tab, see the stars and navigate back to the website.
+But this is a long process and I somethimes wish that the stars were right alongside the github link.
+So this extension was created.
+While just hovering over a link, you can see the stars earned by the repository and there is no need to navigate to the link.

 ## Installation

 ### Step 1: Download the source code